-You could try playing soothing music, aromatherapy or even one of the herbal remedies available to calm them down if they still remain anxious.
+You could try playing soothing music and aromatherapy for travel anxiety or even one of the homeopathic remedies available to reduce dog stress if they still remain anxious.

 How To Avoid an Anxious Dog in Car

 Don’t feed them – Don’t give your dog food before setting off as the motion can make even a non-nervous dog feel queasy.

-Car dog guards can help, Some people find their dog prefers being in the boot of the car either in a crate or with a grill so they can see you and still move about.
-This is the best option for car trips with bigger breeds or multiple dogs.
+Guards can help – Some people find their dog prefers being in the boot of the car either in a crate or with a grill and their dog bed so they can see you and still move about.
+Here are our top pick dog guards for UK cars.

 Many dog owners find herbal remedies work well when looking to calm anxious dogs so giving Fido a cup of cooled Chamomile tea before your journey may help with your pup’s travel anxiety.
-Other natural remedies known to relax and calm dogs include
+Other natural remedies are known to relax and calm dogs include